chethanvasishta/essential-cs/README.md

     - Can any function recursively call itself?
     - Is there a limit to the depth of recusion?
 If yes, what defines it?
 8. [System Call] Let's say the program creates an array using malloc().
 Who wrote the malloc implementation?
     - Is malloc a system call?
 If yes, how does the program know how to call it?
 If no, what does malloc do?
+How is it implemented?
     - Let's say there's a system call falloc().
 Is making a system call same as calling foo()?
 If not, what's the difference?
     - Describe how a system call works.
 9. [Compatibility] Can you call a DLL compiled with a different compiler?
 For e.g. helloworld.exe compiled with MSVC-14 that wants to use a function bar() in dep.dll compiled with Intel C++ compiler?
 Other scenarios: